Filler (materials): Weldability of plastic fillers

-Additions of filler materials can drastically effect the weldability of the plastic.
+Additions of filler materials can drastically affect the weldability of the plastic.
 This also depends on the type of welding process used.
 For ultrasonic welding, fillers like calcium carbonate and kaolin can increase the resin's ability to transmit ultrasonic waves.
 For electromagnetic welding and hot plate welding additions of talc and glass will reduce the weld strength by as much as 32%.
-The strength of the plastic after welding would decrease with increasing amount of fillers in the matrix compared to the bulk material.
-Use of abrasive fillers can have an effect on the tool used for welding.
+The strength of the plastic after welding would decrease with an increasing amount of fillers in the matrix compared to the bulk material.
+Use of abrasive fillers can affect the tool used for welding.
 Abrasive fillers will degrade the welding tools faster, for example, the surface of the ultrasonic horn in contact with the plastic.
-The best way to test the weldability of a filler material is to compare weld strength to resin strength.
+The best way to test the weldability of filler material is to compare weld strength to resin strength.
 This can be hard to do since many filler materials contain different level of additives that change the mechanical behavior.

 Applications of filler in plastic industry

-Filler is a widely used in the production process of plastic products.
-Filler is used to change the properties of the original plastic.
+Filler is widely used in the production process of plastic products.
+Filler is used to changing the properties of the original plastic.
 By using plastic filler, manufacturers can save production costs as well as raw materials.

 Undeniably the importance of filler masterbatch in improving the physical properties of plastics, especially minimizing cost and production efficiency.
 With the advantage of price and stability, plastic filler supports the production of: